saiqulhaq/rails_dynamic_links/README.md

 - REST API for programmatic access (can be enabled/disabled)
 - Redis support for advanced strategies
 - Import/export for Firebase Dynamic Links data
+- Optional performance monitoring with ElasticAPM (disabled by default)

 For users migrating from Firebase, download your short links data from https://takeout.google.com/takeout/custom/firebase_dynamic_links and import it on the `/import` page.